 The TIA-942-B data center cabling standard was released in August 2017.
 This standard includes the 16-fiber and 32-fiber MPO-style connector, as well as the standard TIA-492-AAAE.
 The TIA-492-AAAE introduces wide band multi-mode fiber (WBMMF), also known as OM5.

-There are two main multi-source agreement (MSA) groups working to introduce 200G and 400G optics into the upcoming IEEE 802.3bs standard.
+There is two main multi-source agreement (MSA) groups working to introduce 200G and 400G optics into the upcoming IEEE 802.3bs standard.
 One of these groups is the Octal Small Form Factor Pluggable (OSFP) driven by Arista Networks.
 The other is the Quad Small Form Factor Pluggable Double Density (QSFP-DD).

 Warning - Shameless Plug!
 CABLExpress is a member of the OSFP MSA and has specific products and solutions to match the new optics and port counts on the line cards and switches they will plug into.